melhosseiny/aurora-catalog/doc/dialog.md

 # Dialog

-A dialog helps people perform a scoped task that's closely related to their current context.
+Use a dialog to helps users do a task that's closely related to what they are doing.

 ## How to use